hrdtbs/hrdtbs/README.md

 ### drawing

-I have been an illustrator for about 6 years, and also worked as a cartoonist, but I'm better at drawing portraits.
+I have been an illustrator for about 6 years, and also worked as a Manga artist, but I'm better at drawing portraits.
 I secretly sell my image collection on DLSite.

 ### programing